 What are you serving for Christmas dessert?
 The grand finale to your epic holiday feast?
-I plan to bring out a big platter of cookies for our families, but there has to be something else with a major WOW factor to celebrate the day.
-Cranberry orange cake is awesome, Christmas cupcakes are cute, but let’s get serious.
+I plan to bring out a big platter of Christmas cookies for our families, but there has to be something else with a major WOW factor to celebrate the day.
+Cranberry orange cake is awesome, white chocolate peppermint cupcakes are cute, but let’s get serious.
 We need a dramatic and fancy showstopper to fill these big shoes.

 And I know exactly what should be on the menu.

 This is a tuxedo cake.
 Striking black and white contrast is the idea behind this sultry beauty.
 “Tuxedo cake” is really for your own interpretation, as long as white and black coincide together. ♥ To me that means 3 layers of homemade chocolate cake dressed up with creamy white chocolate ganache filling and a layer of dark chocolate silk frosting so thick, it makes a fat marshmallow look like a string bean.

 Remember when I shared my white chocolate peppermint cupcakes recipe and I told you I baked a chocolate cake and forgot to add the sugar?
 That really happened.
 And this is that cake.
 Not the actual cake you see in these pictures, but the cake that came right before it.
 It was, as you can imagine, completely revolting.
 If you’re ever wondering what chocolate cake tastes like without sugar, the answer is bitter salty cardboard.

 However.
 When you add all the ingredients like you’re supposed to, this chocolate cake is a DREAM.
 A dark crumb with pronounced chocolate flavor.
 Each forkful is soft, velvety, and majorly moist.
 Nothing about this cake is for the faint of heart.

 - chocolate cake